 Nominations shall be made by a Nominating Committee in each of ICMA's five regions of the United States and its territories composed of (a) the President or designee on the ICMA Executive Board and (b) Corporate Members selected by each affiliated state organization and other affiliated organizations designated by the Executive Board.
+Nominating Committee members should be in service to a local government.
 Nominations for the International region shall be made by a process defined by the Executive Board.